wpegg-dev/Small-Projects/README.md

 #Icon Sets
 This is a place I store free image/icon sets I find online.
 For anyone looking for great free resources you should think about looking at http://speckyboy.com/

+#StarWars.CSS
+This is a css plugin you can use to give your site the StarWars scrolling feature using only CSS!
+Super easy to use and set up.
+Thank you [polarnotion](https://polarnotion.github.io/starwarsintro/)